-FH plan for selection of applicants and assignment of dwelling units will ensure equal opportunity and non-discrimination on grounds of race, color, sex, religion, familial status, disability, national origin, marital status, gender identity, or sexual orientation.
-FH plan for selection is based on unit of suitable size and types available at the site.
+When assigning FH plan for selection of applicants and assignment_of dwelling units, FH will ensure equal opportunity and non-discrimination on grounds of race, color, sex, religion, familial status, disability, national origin, marital status, gender identity, actual or perceived sexual orientation, gender identity, or gender expression, in accordance with the Fair Housing Act, HUD's Equal Access Rule, or State, and other local anti-discrimination laws.
+FH plan for selection-Unit assignment is based solely onen unit of suitable size and types of unit available at the site for which the applicant was selected.